getamis/istanbul-tools/README.md

 <details>
 <summary>Click here to expand</summary>

 When `--nodes --verbose` flags are given, a `static-nodes.json` template as well as the validators' node keys, public keys, and addresses are generated.
-When `--save` flag is given, the generated configs will be saved.
+When `--docker-compose` is given, a `docker-compose.yml` for the validators is generated.
+When `--save` flag is given, all generated configs will be saved.
+Use Quorum when `--quorum` flag is given.

 **Note**: the generated `static-nodes.json` template are set with IP `0.0.0.0`, please make according change to match your environment.